-Reynolds Nature Preserve - There are 146 acres here, three trails (two are 1 mile and a third is 1.5 miles.)
+Reynolds Nature Preserve - There are 146 acres here and three trails -- two are 1 mile and a third is 1.5 miles.
 The trails are easy for younger kiddos, but the habitats are diverse enough to keep older ones engaged also.

-Play With The Pup - Take Fido for some fun at one of Atalnta's many dog parks!
+Play With The Pup - Take Fido for some fun at one of Atlanta's many dog parks!